1. Get started

 learner,pupil,junior,scholar,add student

-Each student has name, short name and groups it belongs to.
-By adding activities for groups, students belonging to these groups will be assigned to these activities as well.
+• By adding activities for specific groups, students belonging to these groups will be assigned to these activities as well

 Students can be imported, sorted, reordered, printed and you can view their statistics.